DannyvdMee/Geo-Application-KW1C/Documents/Timesheet/TimeSheet.md

 - Pushing the designs, they are still WIP
 - Send the Program of Requirements to Abu
 - Paper written sample overview of functions and buttons in project

+14 June 2018:

+- Updating all the project requirements
+- Asking for access to the old project

+15 June 2018:

+- Setting up our envoirements
+- Seems that a we get a lot of problems with it

+16 June 2018

+- Ibo did a lot of back-end stuff

+18 June 2018

+- We had a conversation with Abu about the way we are workinn on our project.
+- Worked on version 0.1
+- Ibo was the hero of the day because he was almost successful in the fixing of the dev envoirement

+19 June 2018

+- Fixing the laptops again
+- More working on version 0.1